 - 1. What is the population of the world? - 2.
-Rank the ten countries with the largest population (from largest to smallest). - 3.
-Instead of absolute numbers, rates are often used to tell how frequently a population or demographic event is occurring rates show how common an event is (often expressed as per 1,000 people).
-List the type of information on the data sheet reported by a rate. - 4.
+Rank the 10 countries with the largest population (from largest to smallest). - 3.
+Instead of absolute numbers, rates are often used to tell how frequently a population or demographic event is occurring-rates show how common an event is (often expressed as per 1,000 people).
+List the type of information on the Data Sheet reported by a rate. - 4.
 The death rate is the annual number of deaths per 1,000 population.
 Which country (or countries) has the highest death rate?
 Which country (or countries) has the lowest? - 5.
 The infant mortality rate measures the number of deaths each year to infants under one year of age per 1,000 live births.
 Which country (or countries) has the highest infant mortality rate and what is that rate?
 Which country (or countries) has the lowest and what is that rate? - 6.
 The total fertility rate (TFR) is the average number of children women would have if they maintained the current level of childbearing throughout their reproductive years.
 Which countries (or countries) share the highest TFR and what is it?
 Which country (or countries) has the lowest TFR.
 What is it? - 7.
 Which country (or countries) has the "youngest" population, that is, the highest proportion of population under age 15?
 Which country (or countries) has the "oldest" population, that is, the highest proportion of population over age 64? - 8.
-In which country (or countries) are people expected to live the longest?
-Which country (or countries) has the lowest life expectancy? - 9.
+In which country (or countries) are women expected to live the longest?
+Which country (or countries) has the lowest life expectancy for women?
+In which country (or countries) are men expected to live the longest?
+Which country (or countries) has the lowest life expectancy for men. - 9.
 In which African country (or countries) does the highest proportion of people live in urban areas?
 In Asia?
 In Latin America?
 In Europe?
 In Oceania? - 10.
 Gross national income in purchasing power parity per capita (GNI PPP) converts income into "international dollars" and indicates the amount of goods and services one could buy in the United States with a given amount of money.
 Which country (or countries) is the wealthiest in terms of GNI PPP?
-Which is the second wealthiest? - 11.
-A population projection is a computation of future changes in population numbers based on assumptions about future trends in fertility, mortality, and migration.
+Which is the second wealthiest?

+- 11. A population projection is a computation of future changes in population numbers based on assumptions about future trends in fertility, mortality, and migration.
 Which categories on the data sheet are shown as projections? - 12.
-Rank the 10 countries with the largest projected populations for both 2023 and 2050 (from largest to the smallest).
+Rank the 10 countries with the largest projected populations for both 2030 and 2050 (from largest to the smallest).
 Which country's (or countries') population is projected to drop out of the top 10 by 2050?
 Which country (or countries) is projected to be added to the top 10?
 Look back to the rankings for the current year.
 What are the major shifts in this ranking from now to 2050? - 13.
 Rank the regions according to population size (from largest to the smallest). - 14.
 What proportion of the world's people live in Africa?
 In Asia?
 In North America?
 In Latin America?
 In Europe?
 In Oceania?
 What are the projected proportions?
 Draw a bar chart showing the regional distributions of the world's population for this year, 2030 and 2050. - 15.
 What proportion of the world's people live in less developed countries (LDCs) in the current year?
 In more developed countries (MDCs)?
 What proportion of the world's people is projected to live in LDCs in 2030?
 In 2050?
 What proportion is projected to live in MDCs in 2030?
 In 2050?